AdobeDocs/media-analytics.en/help/reporting/dimensions/chapter-position.md

 ---
 title: Chapter position
-description: The Chapter position dimension reports the index of each chapter inside the content as a classification of the Chapter dimension, or as an eVar populated using a processing rule.
+description: Reports the index of each chapter inside the content.
 feature: Dimensions
 role: User, Admin
 ---